Pragati1419/Google-Play-store-App-and-Reviews/readme.md

 ###   e.
 Does the pattern change?
 ###   f.
 What is your overall inference on the effect of price on the rating
 ### 9. Look at all the numeric interactions together –
 ###   a.
-Make a pairplort with the colulmns - 'Reviews', 'Size', 'Rating', 'Price'
+Make a pairplort with the columns - 'Reviews', 'Size', 'Rating', 'Price'
 ### 10. Rating vs. content rating
 ###   a.
 Make a bar plot displaying the rating for each content rating
 ###   b.
 Which metric would you use?
 Mean?
 Median?
 Some other quantile?